Ialtris agyrtes

-Ialtris agyrtes, also known as the Barahona red-headed racer or the Barreras fanged snake, is a rare species of snake in the subfamily Dipsadinae of the family Colubridae endemic to the southwestern Dominican Republic.
+Ialtris agyrtes, also known commonly as the Barahona red-headed racer and the Barreras fanged snake, is a rare species of snake in the subfamily Dipsadinae of the family Colubridae.
+The species is endemic to the southwestern Dominican Republic.

 Taxonomy

-The species was described in 1976 by Albert Schwartz and Douglas A. Rossman.
-The holotype (LSUM 28564) is an adult female from Barreras, Azua, Dominican Republic; and was captured by a native collector on 25 July 1969.
+Ialtris agyrtes was described in 1976 by Albert Schwartz and Douglas A. Rossman.
+The holotype (LSUM 28564) is an adult female from Barreras, Azua, Dominican Republic, and was captured by a native collector on 25 July 1969.

 Etymology

-The name agyrtes has Greek origin, translating to "mimic, cheat", and bears reference to the superficial resemblance of this species to the related Ialtris parishi.
+The specific name, agyrtes, has Greek origin, translating to "mimic, cheat", and bears reference to the superficial resemblance of this species to the related Ialtris parishi.

 Description

-It is a small species of Ialtris with a nearly patternless, brown to tan dorsum.
-A pale whitish supralabial line is present, extending from the tip of the snout to the base of the head and with darker brown superior margins.
+Ialtris agyrtes is a small species of Ialtris with a nearly patternless, brown to tan dorsum.
+A pale whitish supralabial line is present, extending from the tip of the snout to the base of the head, and with a darker brown superior margin.
 The venter is also patternless, nearly white, and grading posteriorly to pale orange.

+Behavior

-I. agyrtes is a terrestrial species, with semi-fossorial habits.
+Ialtris agyrtes is a terrestrial species, with semi-fossorial habits.

-Distribution and habitat
+Geographic distribution and habitat

-This species is only known from three localities.
+Ialtris agyrtes is only known from three localities.
 Its range includes the southern foothills of the Sierra de Bahoruco mountain range in the Barahona Peninsula; as well as the lower elevations of Sierra Martín Garcia National Park.
 In these three locations the habitat is very similar, suggesting this species might be a specialist, inhabiting mid-elevation dry forests.
 The altitudinal distribution recorded is 20 to 541 m.
-Specimens have been found under stones, and organic debris including the decaying rosettes of dead Agave which are particularly abundant in their habitat.
+Specimens have been found under stones, and organic debris including the decaying rosettes of dead Agave, which are particularly abundant in its habitat.

 Diet

-The diet of this snake is known to include blind-snakes (family Typhlopidae), and it has been hypothesized that this species could have a specialized ophiophagous diet of fossorial snakes.
+The diet of Ialtris agyrtes is known to include blind-snakes (family Typhlopidae), and it has been hypothesized that this species could have a specialized ophiophagous diet of fossorial snakes.
 Other blind-snakes of the genus Mitophis (family Leptotyphlopidae), as well as snake-like lizards (Wetmorena agasepsoides) are known to be sympatric with I. agyrtes and could be part of its diet as well.
-Another species of the same genus, I. haetianus, is considered to be a specialist feeding on frogs of the genus Eleutherodactylus, along with their eggs.
+Another species of the same genus, Ialtris haetianus, is considered to be a specialist feeding on frogs of the genus Eleutherodactylus, along with their eggs.
 Since frogs are very abundant in the cloud forest habitat of I. haetianus, and blind-snakes are very abundant in the dry forest habitat of I. agyrtes, it could be considered that these to snakes occupy similar niches in distinct habitats.